cs-ed/edtech-plan-NHunsicker/README.md

 ### Course

-The course I will be teaching is an elective titled "Introduction to Coding".
+The course I will be teaching is a grades 6 through 8 elective titled "Introduction to Coding".
 This course will focus on introducing the basics of programming using the Ozaria curriculum and the python language.
-There will be modules covering the following concepts:
+There will be modules delving into the following concepts:
 - Algorithms
 - Debugging
-- Imapcts of Computing
+- Impacts of Computing
 - Variables
+- Conditionals
+- Networks and the Internet
+- Loops
+- Computing Systems
+- Data and Analysis
-- Conditions
+- Functions

 ### Situation

-Provide relevant details about your course and/or school that will influence the decisions in the plan.
-What assets and constraints do you face?
-What is the context of your class, considering demographic and technical resources?
+Chico Country Day School is a K-8 charter school located in Chico, CA. Our middle school has approximately 180 students.
+Historically our middle school has had a robotics elective that is no longer taught.
+The purpose of this elective is to provide a similar outlet for students that are interested in developing computer science skills.
+Our school also has an esports team that has competed in capture the flag style hacking competitions in the past.

+We will not have a dedicated computer lab.
+As such, students in this elective will be using chromebooks to complete the coursework.
+We do have one to one chromebook access for all students, but chromebooks may experience slow down in later modules of Ozaria.
+I believe that our class size will be between 10 and 28 students.
+Class size will be determined by student interest, the maximum size of other electives, and budget constraints.

 ## Plan

 ### Software Specifications

-Describe the software that you will use.
-Include software used for students as well as any software the instructor will use.
-This should include any software installed as well as any online services.
+#### Operating Systems

+1. Microsoft Windows
+   The school assigned laptop runs Microsoft Windows 10.
+This will likely only be used for presentation of any in class material and planning.

+2. Ubuntu 20.04 and 22.04
+   Some amount of planning will be completed on this device.
+In the event that we go into distance learning I will transition to doing all of my presentations and planning from and on this device.

+3.

 ### Hardware Specifications